martinpfannemueller/ACSOS2020-Supplementary-Material/REACT-A_Model-Based_Runtime_Environment_for_Adapting Communication_Systems/Evaluation_1/Run_Times/README.md

 # Evaluation 1 - Run Times

 This folder contains the raw results of the run time evaluation in the `Results` folder.
 Additionally, it contains the shell scripts for executing the evaluation, the `configs` folder with the configuration files, the AOS as well as the TSS for the SWIM case, and the Python-based interfaces including the generated IDL bindings in the folder `swim-interface`.
 You need to use Python 3 for this evaluation.
 Ubuntu typically still uses Python 2 when running `python` and `pip`.
-In this case you need to uses `python3` and `pip3`.
+In this case you need to use the commands `python3` and `pip3`.

 ## Reproducing the results